Core Idea

 Why It’s Harmful

-The core damage is cognitive.
-Research on task-switching (Meyer et al., 2001) demonstrates that switching between non-trivial tasks incurs executive control overhead — the brain must unload the current task context, retrieve the next, and re-engage.
-Gerald Weinberg quantified the organisational equivalent: each additional simultaneous project absorbs approximately 20% overhead per person from context-switching alone.
-With five concurrent projects, up to 80% of capacity is lost to switching costs rather than productive work.
+Research on task-switching (Meyer et al., 2001) demonstrates that switching between non-trivial tasks incurs executive control overhead.
+Gerald Weinberg quantified the equivalent: each additional simultaneous project absorbs approximately 20% overhead per person from context-switching alone — with five concurrent projects, up to 80% of capacity is lost.

 The Fix: Concentration Principle